jamtur01/Weather.spoon/README.md

 # WeatherSpoon

 **WeatherSpoon** is a Hammerspoon Spoon that displays the current weather in the menu bar, updating periodically.
+You can click on the weather to see more details, such as the temperature, humidity, and wind speed.

 ## Installation